GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 Griffith publishes a [Guide for Managing Your Research Data](https://www.griffith.edu.au/__data/assets/pdf_file/0025/1233907/20210107-Guide-to-managing-research-data.pdf) that outlines the considerations involved in preparing a Data Management Plan.
 Having this information ready will help you to explain to your participants

 {% capture deidentify %}
-It is usually (but not always) necessary to remove personally identifying data from your data set before analysing and publishing it.
-This applies even where the information is not sensitive, unless the participants have given their informed consent to being identified in your study.
+Unless the participants have given their informed consent to being identified, you might need to remove personally identifying data from your data set before publishing it.
+This applies to all personal information, not just data which is sensitive or confidential.

 {% capture reidentification %}
 **Beware of re-identification**